Enhanced GCD through ORBGRAND-AI: Exploiting Partial and Total Correlation in Noise: GCD driven by ORBGRAND-AI

 For the stopping criterion, note that the second product in (\ref{eq_stopping_partial}), which serves as an upper bound for the likelihood multiplier corresponding to the blocks in $\redset'$, relies on block-level hard demodulation and the assumption of independence between blocks.
-The principle here is to use the approximate independence where it is needed, to facilitate efficient pattern generation, but to keep full CSI to inform the maximum update condition.
+The principle here is to use the approximate independence to facilitate efficient pattern generation, but to keep full CSI to inform the maximum update condition.

-Essentially, the principle is to retain the efficiency of pattern generation using idea of approximate independence, but have the update criterion reflect full CSI.
-We will refer to ORBGRAND-AI-GP with the maximum update condition replaced by (\ref{eq_update_total}), which leverages total correlation, as ORBGRAND-AI-GT.
-As will be shown in Section \ref{sec_simulation}, replacing the maximum update condition suffices to leverage correlation between blocks for lower BLER.
-In a circuits implementation, the replacement of (\ref{eq_update_rule_partial}) by (\ref{eq_update_total}) can be seen as changing the block size $b$ to $n_s$ in the calculation of block-level likelihood.
+We will refer to the direct combination with the maximum update condition replaced by (\ref{eq_update_total}), which leverages total CSI, as advanced combination.
+The replacement of (\ref{eq_update_rule_partial}) by (\ref{eq_update_total}) can be seen as changing the block size $b$ to $n_s$ in the calculation of block-level likelihood.